rm-rf42/ts-task-script-utils/README.md

 - `day_first: Optional[bool]`: `True/False`.
 Defaults to `None`
   - Whether to interpret the first value in an ambiguous 3-integer date (e.g. 01/05/09) as the day (True) or month (False).
 - `year_first: Optional[bool]`: `True/False`.
 Defaults to `None`
   - Whether to interpret the first value in an ambiguous 3-integer date (e.g. 01/05/09) as the year.
+When the year is specified in four digits, this configuration is ignored.
 - `tz_dict: Optional[dict]`: a `dict` mapping abbreviated_tz to offset value.
 Defaults to `empty dict`.

 ```python